usman-tahir/rubyeuler/README.md

 rubyeuler
 =========

-Solutions to Project Euler programs in Ruby.
+Solutions to Project Euler and Programming Praxis problems in Ruby.

-See the problems at [Project Euler](http://projecteuler.net/problems "Project Euler")
+See the problems at [Project Euler](http://projecteuler.net/problems "Project Euler") and [Programming Praxis](http://programmingpraxis.com "Programming Praxis").